GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/resource-summary/index.md

 ---

-The **Keep request counts low and transfer sizes small** audit tells you how many network requests were made while your page loaded, as well as the total amount of data transferred.
+The **Keep request counts low and transfer sizes small** audit tells you how many network requests were made and how much data was transferred while your page loaded.

 <figure class="w-figure">
   <img class="w-screenshot w-screenshot--filled" src="resource-summary.jpg"